sizezero/creative-incubation/entries/2022-03-02/entry.md

 Do I like this game?
 If I had a group that wanted to play the game a lot and dig deeply into it, I might give it a shot.
 Bringing it to the table occasionally, probably would not be fun.

+Eric: The tableu was helpful by tyeing into the other cards e.g. some animals needed to be next to be next to rocks, next to kiosk.
+Eric like the aesthetic of making the zoo.
+Liked the thematic tie ins.
+This could make the game enjoyable even if you don't win.

+John: The tableu is important for the complexity.
+Imagine that wasn't there and you just played cards.
+Something would be missing.

+Eric: Five cards that got more powerful when you didn't used them required doing a broad strategy.
+You suffered a bit by doing a single strategy.
+Clearing the five slot was sometimes very important.

+Robert: I think I misvalued the "move a five card to the one slot" animal effect.
+Being able to clear a dud card from the five slot is great.

 ### [Furnace](https://boardgamegeek.com/boardgame/318084/furnace)